Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/06-application-roles.md

 -	The application doesn't need any extra Active Directory permissions, other than reading the user's profile.

 Drawbacks:
 - Customers without Azure AD Premium cannot assign security groups to roles.
 For these customers, all user assignments must be done by an AD administrator.
+- If you have a backend web API, which is separate from the web app, then role assignments for the web app don't apply to the web API.
+For more discussion of this point, see [Securing a backend web API](08-web-api.md).

 ### Implementation